 If pipes are frozen, you want to know the location of your main shutoff to turn the water off right away.
 Also, I would recommend turning off the main shutoff when away from the home for long periods of time.

 Winter in Indianapolis can be unpredictable.
 The experts at L.D.
-Smith Plumbing are available 24/7 for everyday plumbing problems including frozen pipes.
+Smith Plumbing are available to solve everyday plumbing problems including frozen pipes.
 Request an appointment for your plumbing repair.

 © 2020 L.D.
 Smith Plumbing